guillaumeblanc/ozz-animation/documentation/index.md

 Reporting issues or feature requests
 ====================================
-[This page][link_features_map] lists implemented features and plans for future releases.
-Please use github issues to report bugs and feature requests.
+[This page][link_features] lists implemented features and plans for future releases.
+Please use [github issues][link_github_issues] to report bugs, to request features or discuss animation techniques.

-{% include feedback_form.jekyll %}

 Contributing
 ============
-Any contribution is welcome: code review, bug report or fix, feature request or implementation.
-Don't hesitate...
+Everyone is welcome to contribute: code review, bug report or fix, feature request or implementation, optimization, samples...

+ozz branching strategy follows [gitflow model][link_git_flow].
+When submitting patches, please:

+- Make pull requests to develop branch for features, to release branch for hotfixes.
+- Do not include merge commits in pull requests; include only commits with the new relevant code.
+- Add all relevant unit tests.
+- Run all the tests and make sure they pass.